Dr Steve Connelly

 Telephone (International): +44 114 222 6916

 I'm also a member of the Nuclear Consulting Group, a group of leading academics and experts in a diverse range of social science and technical fields related to nuclear energy.
 The Group exists to promote open dialogue and critical questioning of taken for granted policy assumptions.
-I have also been very active for several years in a campaign through which we created a social enterprise which owns and manages Portland Works, a unique part of Sheffield's industrial heritage.
+I am now part-time 'Researcher in Residence' with Civic, a development NGO which aims to "re-imagine and re-make the world. one neighbourhood at a time".

 My research involves critical explorations of the practice of policy making, and of the concepts that inform practice and analysis.
 Underlying it is a concern about what happens to values such as democracy and sustainability in complex policy making processes.
 In particular I am intrigued by how and why these (and other) apparently widely-valued outcomes do not become dominant.
 Within this a core element is an investigation of the nature of the public’s and other stakeholders’ engagement with governance structures, with a focus on the importance of informal institutions and processes.